 Mounting Options

-Front safety lights mount onto your handlebar.
-Many high-output systems can mount onto your handlebar or your helmet.
+Headlights mount onto your handlebar, but many can mount onto your your helmet, too.
 For nighttime trail riding, you should consider using both types.
-Beams of helmet-mounted lights can be directed by just the turn of your head, so if you’re using only 1 light, it should be helmet-mounted.
+Beams of helmet-mounted lights can be directed by just the turn of your head, so if you’re using only 1 light, you'll find a helmet-mounted light to be the most versatile.

 Battery packs for high-output lights can be attached to your bike or—since many have dramatically decreased in size and weight—stowed in a pack.
 Quick-release hardware lets you take your light with you when leaving your bike, especially when the battery and light are contained in a single unit.